2000 Summer Olympics closing ceremony: Bye from Oz, see ya in Athens

 The show ended with the whole cast performing on the Geodome Stage with Men at Work the Australian classic, "Down Under".
-Finally, Slim Dusty with guitar in hand performed an acoustic version of "Waltzing Matilda" as a singalong with the cast, athletes, and crowd.
+Finally to end off the 2000 Summer Olympics, Slim Dusty with a guitar in hand performed an acoustic version of "Waltzing Matilda" as a singalong with the cast, athletes, and crowd joining in.
 The Geode had projected two lines, Bye from Oz, and see ya in Athens.
+After the song, the last words spoken at the 2000 Summer Olympics were:

 Closing Night Harbour Spectacular

-The 'Closing Night Harbour Spectacular' marked the end of the ceremony, with a 25-minute fireworks display starting at Homebush Bay following the Parramatta River eastward, before reaching the Sydney Harbour Bridge.
+The "Closing Night Harbour Spectacular" marked the end of the ceremony, with a 25-minute fireworks display starting at Homebush Bay following the Parramatta River eastward, before reaching the Sydney Harbour Bridge.
 After the spirit of the flame (a F-111 from earlier with the Olympic flame) flew over the Harbour Bridge, the harbour erupts with fireworks.
 It was the largest fireworks display staged in the world at that time, and required the work of five different pyrotechnic companies, headed by Foti Pyrotechnics.